jeanslack/Videomass/download_installation.md

 Please, see the [Wiki](https://github.com/jeanslack/Videomass/wiki/Installing-from-PyPi-with-Python-pip) page for more explanations.

 ### Windows and MacOS installers
-In addition, installers for Windows and MacOS are available (for some functional limitations, see https://jeanslack.github.io/Videomass/known_problems.html) at the top of this page.
+In addition, installers for Windows and MacOS are available at the top of this page (for some functional limitations see [Known Problems](https://jeanslack.github.io/Videomass/known_problems.html)).
 They are only available for x86_64 (64-bit) architectures.
 Both installers contain everything you need to be used in standalone mode, without the need for anything else.

 Minimum requirements are:
 - MacOS **Sierra**, **High Sierra** and **Mojave** (64-bit only)